Daoist Acupuncture & Classical Chinese Medicine

 My work is not about fixing you.
 It is about listening to you and understanding what is happening.

 In the clinic, this becomes a process of attention.
-Through dialogue, pulse, and observation, we look at how your Qi is moving in the present.
-Often what we call illness is Qi that has become fixed — held in an earlier experience, repeating a pattern that once made sense but no longer serves.
+Through dialogue, pulse, and observation, we look at how your qi is moving in the present.
+Often what we call illness is qi that has become fixed — held in an earlier experience, repeating a pattern that once made sense but no longer serves.
 By observing this together, we create the conditions for movement, rather than forcing change.

 I don’t see illness as something to eliminate as quickly as possible.
 I see it as something to understand.
 When the underlying pattern becomes clearer, balance does not have to be imposed; it can begin to restore itself.